 Depending on the laws of your jurisdiction and the specific facts of your situation, there may also be potential claims that your counsel could threaten – and prosecute – against the individual, such as defamation, libel, intentional interference with prospective business relations, tortious interference with contract, etc.

 Your Online Presence Matters

-In sum, it is important to do a thorough online search of your name and company name frequently: for the good, the bad and the ugly.
+In sum, it is important to do a thorough online search of your name and company name frequently: for the good, the bad, and the ugly.
 Then it’s imperative to consider the many options available to you on how to remove the negative material.
-Do not hesitate to call the experienced lawyers at George Law talk about your issues.
+Do not hesitate to call the experienced lawyers at George Law to talk about your issues.
 (248) 470-4300.